sahibalejandro/uberselect/README.md

 You don't need extra stuff to add events or add/remove options in your select elements, simply you do it in the standar way.

+Tested on: IE9+, FireFox, Chrome, Safari and Chrome for Android.
+I think it should work on other *not too old* browsers.

 How to use
 ====